jeraldinnemg/jeraldinnemg/README.md

 Hi 👋 My name is Jeraldinne
 ===========================

-Technical architect on building
+DevOps Enginner
 --------------------------

-I've been learning to code for 2 years.
-I'm Certified tech developer student, career impulsed by Digital House, Mercado Libre and Globant
+I've been learning to code for 3 years.
+I'm Certified tech developer, career impulsed by Digital House, Mercado Libre and Globant

 *   🌍  I'm based in Argentina
 *   🎓  I have a degree in Chemical Enginnering.